nmfs-ost/asar/README.md

 remotes::install_github("nmfs-ost/satf")
 ```

-Occassionally, the package can not be installed using the `remotes` package.
+Occasionally, the package can not be installed using the `remotes` package.
 If this is the case for you, please try:

 ```r
 install.packages("pak")